EefPino/Project/PROCESS.md

 __23-01-2018__
 The title of the bar chart and pie chart changed when chosing another country, but when changing the size of the screen the title changed also wrong.
 I have fixed this.
 I also updated the world map instead of making a new one.
 The barchart also updates when you choose a country in another year.
 I tried this for the pie chart as well, but this is not finished yet.

-__24-01-2018__
+__25-01-2018__
 Now the pie chart also changes when another year is selected and there is clicked at a country.
-Dit naar andere dag, want deze dag was Hackaton.
+Solved a bug in which there was not made a bar chart when clicking on a country when just one data of one crime was missing.
+Also solved another bug in which the old and new naming of the countries were used mixed up.
+Before the donut chart showed the data also when there was just data of men or women and now only if there is data of both.